Last updated: 7 August 2020

 Emergency services may not be able to respond as quickly as they might have done before and this puts people at risk and is unfair to those that are volunteers in those services.

-Our lake ranger patrols will restart to support people’s safe enjoyment of the water and will enforce as necessary where there are clear breaches of the byelaws that impact on safety or have negative environmental impacts.
+Our lake rangers are patrolling to support people’s safe enjoyment of the water and will enforce as necessary where there are clear breaches of the byelaws that impact on safety or have negative environmental impacts.

 To protect staff and customers during the Coronavirus outbreak, new boat registrations cannot currently be undertaken at Ferry Nab or at the National Park office in Kendal.
-More info on how to do this electronically or by post can be found on the registration page.
+Renewals can be completed online.
+More info on renewals and new registrations on our Windermere registration page.

-Our three information centres at Keswick, Bowness on Windermere and Ullswater will be closed to visitors from 18 March.
+Our information centres at Bowness on Windermere (10am - 5pm), Keswick (10am - 4pm) and Ullswater (10am - 4pm).
 You can contact our TIC staff for information about those areas of the National Park by email:

 Or call our contact centre 01539 724555

-We have 2 posters available to download and display.
+We have 2 posters available to download and display on any rights of way.
 These are to help communicate the message of social distancing across the Lake District National Park.

 Our committees are no longer meeting in person.
 Some meetings will be cancelled and this will be shown on that meetings page on our website.
 We are working on new ways to hold committee meetings and conduct Authority business using different forms of communication, like phone and web meetings.
 Some committee meetings will be going ahead in these new ways.